 Below is a brief video that explains the process and from there you can judge if it is worth proceeding.
-The video further down and remaining information on the page explain the entire process step by step.
+The video is further down and the remaining information on the page explains the entire process step by step.

 California Franchise Tax Board Offer In Compromise

 California taxpayers and former taxpayers that can prove they do not have the ability to pay their past due California Franchise Tax Board (“FTB”) state income tax liability can try to settle their tax debt for less than the full amount owed through an FTB Offer In Compromise (“OIC”).
 The FTB is looking to see what they can collect from the taxpayer over a reasonable time period.
 An FTB Offer In Compromise is usually more difficult than getting an IRS Offer In Compromise accepted.
 IRS Offer In Compromise acceptance does not guarantee acceptance of a settlement from the California FTB.

 Our firm has done a lot of Franchise Tax Board Offers In Compromise.
 Our tax attorneys started in California and there are many people here where our office is in Las Vegas that used to live in California who still have tax debt from the state when they lived there.
 We also handle cases from clients nationwide, many of them being from California.